 Graphic Novels and Comic Book Art

 Learn the process of creating graphic novel-style sequential art.
-Topics during this course will include story development, storyboarding, page layout design, inking, lettering and colouring.
+Topics include story development, storyboarding, page layout design, inking, lettering and colouring.
 You will learn how to develop a story from your initial ideas through to a fully rendered page, via class exercises, individual exercises and one-on-one discussion with the tutor...

 Taught by: Matt O'Dell.